pramsey/pramsey.github.io/_posts/2006-10-19-making-sdis-work.md

 I failed to comment on my comments, which makes me a Bad Blogger.
 It is all about reprocessing content after all, so here goes...

-**Incentives and Costs**
+### Incentives and Costs

-In response to the "[Why SDIs Fail](http://blog.cleverelephant.ca/2006/09/why-sdis-fail.html)" posting, "randy" [comments](http://blog.cleverelephant.ca/2006/09/why-sdis-fail.html#c115980944292034479):
+In response to the "[Why SDIs Fail](/2006/09/why-sdis-fail.html)" posting, "randy" comments:

-<blockquote>The key seems to be incentives and the only two I can think of are market incentives and policy mandate incentives.
-Market incentives are bottom up and way more appealing than top down legal/policy incentives. </blockquote>
+> The key seems to be incentives and the only two I can think of are market incentives and policy mandate incentives.
+Market incentives are bottom up and way more appealing than top down legal/policy incentives.

 And I agree.
 Incentives are lacking now, except for the "good karma" incentive.
 However, low incentives alone are not a barrier to action, it is low incentives **in conjunction with** a higher cost of action that cause inaction.
 The karmic incentive to not litter is relatively low, but the cost of not littering is also very low... hey, there's a garbage can right over there.